Upcoming Events

 Against her Virginity

-Implanting indifference, disrespect, and hate for the Immaculate Mother
+Implanting in the hearts of children indifference, disrespect, and hate for the Immaculate Mother

 Understand the apparitions at Fatima